 Naxos Hotels – Tips and Recommendations

-- Booking.com is the best website for finding hotels in Naxos.
+- Booking.com – the best website for booking hotels in Naxos.

-- Naxos is a wonderful island – one of my favorites – and has a bit of everything: Great beaches, lots of history, enchanting greek villages, wonderful hikes, and even a little nightlife (but nothing crazy).
+- Naxos is a wonderful island – one of my favorites – and has a bit of everything: Great beaches, incredible food, lots of history, enchanting greek villages, wonderful hikes, and even a little nightlife (but nothing crazy).

 - I recommend staying in Naxos Town.
 Explore the beaches and inland villages through the day but stay in Naxos Town (Chora) at night.
 Lots of great restaurants, cafes, and a few low-key bars in Naxos Town.

 - The beach closest to Naxos Town is St Georgios which has good sand and is very kid-friendly due to its gentle slope and calm waters.
 As you move south the beaches get quieter and the sand nicer.
 A few of the best beaches on Naxos are Agia Anna, Agios Prokopios, Plaka, and Mikri Vigla.

 - The best restaurants in Naxos Town are Nostimon Hellas, To Elliniko, and Boulamatsis.
 Naxos doesn’t have much nightlife but Naxos Town has a few fun bars that stay open a little past midnight (walk the lanes closest to the port in Naxos Town and they’re easy to spot).

 The 15 Best Luxury Hotels in Naxos